fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 	}
 	```

-	If you wish to ignore vulnerabilities for a dependency in a `go.mod` file, you must add `exhortignore` as a comment against the dependency in the manifest file.
+	If you want to ignore vulnerabilities for a dependency in a `go.mod` file, you must add `exhortignore` as a comment against the dependency in the manifest file.
 	For example:
 	```
 	require (